Ujjwal0712/Ujjwal0712/README.md

 # 👋 Hi, I'm Ujjwal Sharma!

-🎯 I am a passionate Machine Learning and Computer Vision enthusiast, actively working on innovative projects spanning deep learning, NLP, and AI applications.
+🎯 I am a passionate Machine Learning enthusiast, actively working on innovative projects spanning deep learning, NLP, and AI applications.
 I love building AI applications and models and exploring real-world applications of advanced ML techniques.

 ## 🚀 About Me
 - 🎓 Pre-Final Year Student in Computer Science and Engineering at Indian Institute of Information Technology, Una.